kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 ANIMALS like this from @frontendmasters,
 /pet like that.

+### Parcel auto-checks npm registry for imports

 Now, you and I have not installed this, right?
-This was not in our package.json, but parcel is smart enough to say, hey, this is out on the NPM registry, I'll just go grab it for you.
-So you don't have to NPM install it, it'll just do it for you.
+This was not in our `package.json`, **but parcel is smart enough to say, hey, this is out on the NPM registry, I'll just go grab it for you.
+So you don't have to NPM install it, it'll just do it for you.**

 So if you see here, if I say save, it's gonna say Installing frontendmasters/pet right there.

+- Aside: That's pretty neat.

 And, while it's installing, it will rebuild the project, and now it's available to us on a project.
-Okay, so we installed this frontendmasters/pet.
-If you feel more comfortable, you can just say npm install @frontendmasters/pet.
+Okay, so we installed this `frontendmasters/pet`.
+If you feel more comfortable, you can just say npm install `@frontendmasters/pet`.

 But you can also have parcel just do it for him which is kind of a fun feature that it does for you.
-And, again, if you look in package.json you can see that it installed it.
+And, again, if you look in `package.json` you can see that it installed it.
 Here, frontrendmasters/pet and save that in their forest.
 Magical.
 Okay, so now we have this ANIMAL's array which is just an array of strings I believe.

-And here, we're gonna say const animal, set animal = useState and we're gonna start with a dog, Okay?
+And here, we're gonna say const animal, set `animal = useState` and we're gonna start with a dog, Okay?
-Then we're gonna go down and then we are going to make underneath our input there, another label, htmlFor = animal.
+Then we're gonna go down and then we are going to make underneath our input there, another label, `htmlFor = animal`.
-And inside of that, we're going to select Animal.
+And inside of that, we're going to select `Animal`.

 And, we're gonna put a select inside of that.
+So select, ,
+`value= anima`l.
-So select, id="animal", value= animal. onChange = e, and then setAnimal e.target.value.
+`onChange = e`, and then `setAnimal` `e.target.value`.
 So I'm gonna show you something pretty cool that we've done already.
 So it's saying, hey, if you're gonna do onChange, I need you to have onBlur as well.

 Because some screen readers, when you're tabbing across things, don't trigger onChange events.
 Which means that your code would not work when being used with a screen reader, which is obviously a big party foul, right?
 And I love the jsx ally, just catches up for you and says like I'm not gonna let you go forward until you fix this, right?

 Obviously like, this is so distracting to see so many red lines, I just can't even handle myself, right?
 So, we can fix that by saying onBlur = e, setAnimal,

-e.target.value, as well, right?
+`e.target.value`, as well, right?
 And now, it's all happy again cuz we fixed our accessibility issue, Okay?
 And then we're gonna put a bunch of options in here of different types of animals that we can search for.

 So the first one, we put in here, is just a blank option.
 This is gonna represent when we search for all animals, right?